digitalsleuth/crawin-salt/README.md

-    -Update       Identifies the current version of CRA-WIN and re-installs all states from that version -Upgrade      Identifies the latest version of CRA-WIN and will install that version -Version      Displays the current version of CRA-WIN (if installed) then exits -IncludeWsl   Will install the Windows Subsystem for Linux v2 with SIFT and REMnux toolsets This option assumes you also want the full CRA-WIN suite, install that first, then WSL -WslOnly      If you wish to only install WSLv2 with SIFT and REMnux separately, without the tools
+    -Update       Identifies the current version of CRA-WIN and re-installs all states from that version -Upgrade      Identifies the latest version of CRA-WIN and will install that version -Version      Displays the current version of CRA-WIN (if installed) then exits -XUser        The Username for the X-Ways portal - Required to download and install X-Ways -XPass        The Password for the X-Ways portal - Required to download and install X-Ways - QUOTES REQUIRED -IncludeWsl   Will install the Windows Subsystem for Linux v2 with SIFT and REMnux toolsets This option assumes you also want the full CRA-WIN suite, install that first, then WSL -WslOnly      If you wish to only install WSLv2 with SIFT and REMnux separately, without the tools